If you are considering a free web hosting service, we would not recommend it.

-In a nutshell, no. You should definitely use professional hosting.
+You should definitely use professional web hosting service.

 Now I know you’re probably thinking, “Of course they’d say that – they’re a hosting company”.